NTNU-IMT/stormbird/book/src/io_info.md

 ```

 ## Default values
 Default values are often given for structures representing settings or models.
 This means that is often not necessary to specify every field in a structure in the input.
 For instance, in the example above, the `"wake"` structure only has one specified variable.
-However, the complete wake structure has 11 fields, where some are other structures with more sub fields.
+However, the complete wake structure has 12 fields, where some are other structures with more sub fields.
 The reason only the `"ratio_of_wake_affected_by_induced_velocities"` is given above is that this was the only setting where a different value than the default was wanted.

 The goal is to implement reasonable default values on as many variables as possible.

 ## Python interface
 The Python interface to Stormbird is made using a Rust library called [PyO3](https://pyo3.rs/).
 Although it is possible (and not that difficult) to create interfaces that look and feel like Python code, much of the Python interface still relies on JSON strings as both input and output.
 This choice is made because it avoids having to update the Python interface when there is change to the Rust code.
 This is particularly practical when the library is evolving.

-As such, even when using the Python interface to Stomrbird, the task is generally to create and pass in JSON strings.
+As such, even when using the Python interface to Stormbird, the task is generally to create and pass in JSON strings.
 This is, however, not a big problem as Python has excellent support for converting dictionaries into JSON strings.

 An example of how to create a multi-element foil model for a Stormbird simulation in Python is seen below: